open-life-science/open-life-science.github.io/about.md

 ## Becoming a mentee

-A mentee spend around 2 hours per week dedicated the program.
+A mentee spend around 2 hours per week dedicated the program to attend cohort/mentor meetings and doing self-guided assignments.

 Recruitment of the mentees will start in November.
 Stay tuned!

 # Mentors

 Mentors work closely with participants to help further their Open Science skills and become ambassadors for Open Science practice, training and education in their communities.

-The mentors will be assigned to one or several projects proposed in the program.
-The mentors will meet  their mentees every two weeks during the program.
+The mentors will be assigned to one or more projects (based on their availability) proposed in the program.

-There will be group calls for mentors to exchange notes and developing their mentoring skills further.

 **Our mentors are:**